-Everyone wants to know the top speed of their car, and there is no better place to figure it out than at the Nardo Ring.
-I’ts a 7.8 mile long track that is 53 ft wide.
+Everyone wants to test the top speed of their car, and there is no better place to figure it out than at the Nardo Ring.
+I’ts a 7.8-mile long track that is 53 ft wide.
 What makes the Nardo Ring interesting is that it has “neutral speeds” for each lane, where the car can drive at a designated speed and not have to turn the steering wheel, thanks to the track’s banking.
-For example, a driver in the outermost lane can travel at 149 mph without have to turn the steering wheel.
+For example, a driver in the outermost lane can travel at 149 mph without having to turn the steering wheel.
+Staying within the law, this is the best place to speed legally.

 The Dragon’s Tail